Felt Alive's Guide To Needle Felting &

 The Needle Felters Workshop.

 could say to just run down to your nearest craft and hobby store and

 that most shops carry wool prepared for spinners and the properties of

-exactly what you need on the internet, most needle felters
+will find exactly what you need on the internet, most needle felters

 order their supplies online.
-In fact, you can now find
+In fact, you can now find all of

-It's important to have some idea of your subject matter when choosing
+important to have some idea of your subject matter when choosing

 wool.
-Wool that works great for animals might
+Wool that works great for animals might not work as

-easily learned without any instruction but books, videos and workshops
+be easily learned without any instruction but books, videos and

-A basic understanding of the concepts of needle felting, good supplies and a
+understanding of the concepts of needle felting, good supplies and a

 do I choose the right wool and supplies for needle felting?

-and elaborate needle holders.
+kinds of wool and elaborate needle holders.
 After quite a bit

 of frustration, I set out to find the right supplies that worked best

 for me.
-After much research including trial and
+After much research including trial and error, it has

-50 different needle felters what they use, you will get 50 different
+different needle felters what they use, you will get 50 different

 answers.
-My first suggestion is to find a needle
+My first suggestion is to find a needle felt artist

-If you enjoy my Felt Alive Wool Sculptures then continue on and
+enjoy my Felt Alive Wool Sculptures then continue on and you will learn

 needles have sharp, barbed blades that tangle fiber into felt with a